ChrisE1911/Capstone_project/README.md

 -  Color Theme - Users will be able to switch between a light theme and a dark theme.

-- AWS? - Still deciding between this feature and another potential feature that will be more intuitive for this application
+- Tasks: Still under construction...

 <p align="right">(<a href="#readme-top">back to top</a>)</p>